xlxs4/obsidian-thesis/Notes/Autoregulation.md

 ```

-#### Histones
+### Histones
-An easy way to turn genes ON and OFF has to do with the way that DNA is wrapped around histones to form nucleosomes.
-When bound to [[Histone]]s, genes can't be expressed.
+An easy way to turn genes ON and OFF has to do with the way that DNA is wrapped around histones to form nucleosomes When bound to [[Histone]]s, genes can't be expressed.
 In order to express a gene, the gene must become accessible.
 Genes become accessible if an enzyme modifies a histone through acetylation, methylation or phosphorylation thus decreasing its affinity for DNA.
 When a gene is no longer coordinated to the histone, it is available for transcription.
 In order for transcription to proceed, proteins called transcription factors are necessary.